zyumse/FMpotential/README.md

 Please refer to reference XX for more details.

 Contents
-- data for training the potential (silica, sodium silicate, boron silicate)
 - ML codes (regularized linear regression)
 - tools for generating discriptors from simulations
 - tabular potentials for silica
+- example DFT data for training the potential (silica, sodium silicate, boron silicate) can be downloaded from